notaryproject/specifications/specs/trust-store-trust-policy.md

  **Integrity** : Guarantees that the timestamp token wasn't altered after it was signed, or the countersignature isn't corrupted.
 It is always enforced if timestamp countersignature verification is performed.

- **Authenticity** : Guarantees that the timestamp was issued by a trusted TSA.
+ **Authenticity** : Guarantees that the timestamp was issued by a trusted TSA identity.
 Its definition does not include revocation, which is when a trusted TSA is subsequently untrusted because of a compromise.
 It is always enforced if timestamp countersignature verification is performed.

  **Expiry** : Guarantees that the timestamp certificate chain is unexpired at the time of verification.
 It can be relaxed through the `expiryRelaxed` option under `timestampVerification` of the trust policy.
 When `expiryRelaxed` is set to `true`, the timestamp certificate chain expiry is checked against the time point been stamped.
 Otherwise, the timestamp certificate chain expiry is checked against the time at verification.